JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/monstrosity/kraken.md

 ***Multiattack.*** The kraken makes three tentacle attacks, each of which it can replace with one use of Fling.

-***Bite.*** *Melee Weapon Attack:* +17 to hit, reach 5 ft., one target. *Hit:* 23 (`3d8 + 10`) piercing damage.
-If the target is a Large or smaller creature [grappled](rules/conditions.md#grappled) by the kraken, that creature is swallowed, and the grapple ends.
-While swallowed, the creature is [blinded](rules/conditions.md#blinded) and [restrained](rules/conditions.md#restrained), it has total cover against attacks and other effects outside the kraken, and it takes 42 (`12d6`) acid damage at the start of each of the kraken's turns.
-If the kraken takes 50 damage or more on a single turn from a creature inside it, the kraken must succeed on a DC 25 Constitution saving throw at the end of that turn or regurgitate all swallowed creatures, which fall [prone](rules/conditions.md#prone) in a space within 10 feet of the kraken.
-If the kraken dies, a swallowed creature is no longer [restrained](rules/conditions.md#restrained) by it and can escape from the corpse using 15 feet of movement, exiting [prone](rules/conditions.md#prone).
+***Bite.*** *Melee Weapon Attack:* `dice: d20+17` (+17 to hit), reach 5 ft., one target. *Hit:* `dice: 3d8 + 10|avg` (`3d8 + 10`) piercing damage.
+If the target is a Large or smaller creature [grappled](/compendium/rules/conditions.md#grappled) by the kraken, that creature is swallowed, and the grapple ends.
+While swallowed, the creature is [blinded](/compendium/rules/conditions.md#blinded) and [restrained](/compendium/rules/conditions.md#restrained), it has total cover against attacks and other effects outside the kraken, and it takes `dice: 12d6|avg` (`12d6`) acid damage at the start of each of the kraken's turns.
+If the kraken takes 50 damage or more on a single turn from a creature inside it, the kraken must succeed on a DC 25 Constitution saving throw at the end of that turn or regurgitate all swallowed creatures, which fall [prone](/compendium/rules/conditions.md#prone) in a space within 10 feet of the kraken.
+If the kraken dies, a swallowed creature is no longer [restrained](/compendium/rules/conditions.md#restrained) by it and can escape from the corpse using 15 feet of movement, exiting [prone](/compendium/rules/conditions.md#prone).

-***Tentacle.*** *Melee Weapon Attack:* +17 to hit, reach 30 ft., one target. *Hit:* 20 (`3d6 + 10`) bludgeoning damage, and the target is [grappled](rules/conditions.md#grappled) (escape DC 18).
-Until this grapple ends, the target is [restrained](rules/conditions.md#restrained).
+***Tentacle.*** *Melee Weapon Attack:* `dice: d20+17` (+17 to hit), reach 30 ft., one target. *Hit:* `dice: 3d6 + 10|avg` (`3d6 + 10`) bludgeoning damage, and the target is [grappled](/compendium/rules/conditions.md#grappled) (escape DC 18).
+Until this grapple ends, the target is [restrained](/compendium/rules/conditions.md#restrained).
 The kraken has ten tentacles, each of which can grapple one target.

-***Fling.*** One Large or smaller object held or creature [grappled](rules/conditions.md#grappled) by the kraken is thrown up to 60 feet in a random direction and knocked [prone](rules/conditions.md#prone).
-If a thrown target strikes a solid surface, the target takes 3 (`1d6`) bludgeoning damage for every 10 feet it was thrown.
-If the target is thrown at another creature, that creature must succeed on a DC 18 Dexterity saving throw or take the same damage and be knocked [prone](rules/conditions.md#prone).
+***Fling.*** One Large or smaller object held or creature [grappled](/compendium/rules/conditions.md#grappled) by the kraken is thrown up to 60 feet in a random direction and knocked [prone](/compendium/rules/conditions.md#prone).
+If a thrown target strikes a solid surface, the target takes `dice: 1d6|avg` (`1d6`) bludgeoning damage for every 10 feet it was thrown.
+If the target is thrown at another creature, that creature must succeed on a DC 18 Dexterity saving throw or take the same damage and be knocked [prone](/compendium/rules/conditions.md#prone).

 ***Lightning Storm.*** The kraken magically creates three bolts of lightning, each of which can strike a target the kraken can see within 120 feet of it.
-A target must make a DC 23 Dexterity saving throw, taking 22 (`4d10`) lightning damage on a failed save, or half as much damage on a successful one.
+A target must make a DC 23 Dexterity saving throw, taking `dice: 4d10|avg` (`4d10`) lightning damage on a failed save, or half as much damage on a successful one.

 ## Legendary Actions